jithincravi/awstexttospeech/README.md

 v8.10.0
 </pre>

+1. Dependency:

+npm install aws-sdk
+npm install fs
-1. Install xmldom for parsing XML reports: npm install xmldom
+npm install xmldom

-2. Fetch code from github
+2. Clone this repo

 3. Under TextToSpeech folder, create a new folder "Reports" and save the 5 research reports here.
 This is not uploaded because of licensing rules